from small one page howto to huge articles all in one place

 DESCRIPTION

-xfs_growfs expands an existing XFS filesystem (see xfs(5)).
-The mount-point argument is the pathname of the directory where the filesystem is mounted.
-The filesystem must be mounted to be grown (see mount(8)).
-The existing contents of the filesystem are undisturbed, and the added space becomes available for additional file storage.
+xfs_info displays geometry information about an existing XFS filesystem.
+The moun-point argument is the pathname of a directory where the filesystem is mounted.
+The bloc-device or fil-image contain a raw XFS filesystem.
+The existing contents of the filesystem are undisturbed.

 OPTIONS